Get To Know Lancaster, Pennsylvania

 Lancaster also has over 770 non-profit organizations supporting community needs (source: guidestar.org).
 These non-profits are not just on paper, they actually care and are always doing great things for its constituents.

 Lancaster is a charming place to live, invest and enjoy life with peace of mind.
-The restaurant scene is buzzing with many different choices from upscale eateries to informal dining.
+Even with COVID. the restaurant scene offers some in-dining and plenty of outdoor dining choices, with many different choices from upscale eateries to informal dining.
 It has also become very artsy and cultural, plus it is great for all ages but especially for families with kids and retirees.

 It’s very close to major cities such as New York (less than 3 hours away by train or car), New Jersey, Maryland, Delaware (all-around 2 hours away) and around 6 hours to get to Niagara Falls in Canada or Virginia Beach.